Contact us today

 Normally the holiday starts and ends in Seville (airport code: SVQ) though distances in the region are not great so we can also look at Jerez (XRY), Gibraltar (GIB) and Malaga (AGP) as alternatives.
 Rail connections between Seville and Madrid are excellent.

 Departs any day, from March to June & September to November.
-6 night version of the trip also available at £1,146.
+Can be tailored to suit you.
+We also offer a shorter, 6 night version of this trip which follows the same basic route, from £1,185pp based on two travelling.

 Contact us today to start planning your own personal adventure